 - Filing malpractice lawsuits against GBMC

 Plaintiff goes to the emergency room at Greater Baltimore Medical Center with abdominal pain.
 An ultrasound shows no evidence of gallstones.
-A CT of her abdomen/pelvis is done.
-This reveals three lesions in her liver, not clearly identified cysts and not shown in a CT two years prior, or the ultrasound done that same day.
+A CT scan her abdomen/pelvis is done.
+This reveals three lesions in her liver, not clearly identified cysts and not shown in a CT two years prior, or the ultrasound that was done that same day.

 The next day the woman has a nuclear medicine hepatobiliary ductal scan done.
 She is also evaluated by defendants who suggest further workups.
 Plaintiff has a laparoscopic cholecystectomy done the following day and is then discharged from GBMC.
 When she is discharged, she has three lesions on her liver that need more workup.

 Plaintiff follows up with the same doctors who, incredibly if the Complaint is accurate, do not discuss the three lesions.
 For the next three years, the woman is seen multiple times by defendant primary care physician, who also never discussed the lesions with her and did not refer her to a specialist.

 The woman is found to have bilateral breast cancer, and she undergoes a full double mastectomy.
 Less than two months later, she is taken to the ER at St. Joseph's Medical Center.
 At the ER, she gets an abdominal scan.
 This reveals tumors in the plaintiff's liver.

 She undergoes a needle aspiration biopsy of her liver at Mercy Hospital.
 This confirms that the tumors are cancerous.
 She files this claim, alleging that the failure to timely diagnose her liver cancer caused her to suffer physical injuries including unnecessary surgeries and treatments.Additional Comments